 What "Assault Horizon" should have looked like in the plane select menu.

 What a great setting for it too, a hanger that looks like it was from Summer 1940.

 Well actually they are.
 This was taken at the Imperial War Museum Duxford.
 RAF Duxford as it was known was part of 12 group during the Battle of Britain and was Douglas Barders base during the battle.
 It was the first RAF Station to recieve the Spitfire into service and later in 1943 based the United States Army Air Force 78th Fighter Group P-47s and P-51s.
 In fact these hangars were built in 1918 as it was an RAF Station long before world war two.

 This looks so much better than the normal HDR look.
 I like how it doesn't go over the top, and still keeps the 'dark' look that hangars have inside them, but also looks light enough for details.
-Where was this at?